- Attendance Policy

 - Drug-Free Schools and Communities Act

 Sauk Valley Community College is committed to providing and maintaining an environment for faculty, staff, and students that is drug-free, healthy, safe, and secure.
 To this purpose, and in compliance with the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226), the Drug Free Workplace Act of 1988 (Public Law 100-690) and the Illinois Drug Free Workplace Act of 1986 (PA 86-1459) the College has implemented policies and procedures to prevent the unlawful use of controlled substances and abuse of alcohol by students and employees.
 SVCC recognizes violations of its drug and alcohol policy as serious breaches of the College's standards and policies while also recognizing drug and alcohol dependence as illnesses for which treatment is available.
-Full information regarding policies related to drug and alcohol abuse along with treatment and recovery resources available in the Sauk Valley area is provided at:svcc.edu/drugfree.
+SVCC provides full information regarding policies related to drug and alcohol abuse along with treatment and recovery resources available in the Sauk Valley area.

 - Violence Free Campus Policy